Thomsch/metric-history/README.md

 Run `./gradlew test` to execute the tests.

+## Roadmap
+- Seamless support of databases
+- Support for more software measurement providers (i.e., code smells)
+- Support for different levels of granularity based on the measurement provider

 ## Contributing

 Suggestions are welcomed!
 Try creating a new issue or submitting a pull request!